Rhythm ‘n You Piano Studio (RnYPS)

 Tuition is split into two seasons: School and Summer

-FOR NEW STUDENTS - Enrollment fees are due by the first lesson and include the first and last month’s tuition.
-The last month payment is carried over each year the student continues. **The 2019 Summer Season runs from June 24th thru August 30th.
+**The 2020 Summer Season runs from June 15th thru August 14th.
 Students can enroll into private lessons, group lessons and/or workshops.
-Separate Payment and Attendance Policies will be given out in May 2019.**
+Separate Payment and Attendance Policies will be given out in May 2020.**

-Enrolled students must register at https://www.hisawyer.com/portal/schedules/sessions for automatic and recurring payments.
-Payments will be processed on the 30th of each month to reserve your class spot for the following month.
-(The first 2018/2019 School Year payment will occur on August 30th, 2018.
-The last payment will occur on May 30th, 2019.)
+Automated payments will be processed via Square on the 30th of each month to reserve your class spot for the following month.
+(The first 2019/2020 school year monthly tuition payment will occur on August 30th, 2019.
+The last payment will occur on May 30th, 2020.)

 Attendance and Missed Lessons